proimage/override.css/README.md

 -----
 To use, place `override.css` in your `/themes/cp_themes/default/css/` directory (or in the `css/` directory for whichever theme you're using), and refresh the CP.
 If you already have an `override.css` in there, you can of course just add the contents of this `override.css` into the existing one.

-Overriding the Control Panel styles is [officially documented by EllisLab] (http://ellislab.com/expressionengine/user-guide/development/cp_styles/#overriding-control-panel-style).
+Overriding the Control Panel styles is [officially documented by EllisLab](http://ellislab.com/expressionengine/user-guide/development/cp_styles/#overriding-control-panel-style).